I have slew of art projects waiting for me, but I feel like I can't get to them until I share some more about my wedding.

 our reception and ring ceremony were held at the sundance resort. my wonderful family did all of the decorating. the vases (an assortment of canning jars) and vintage books were all contributed by my sweet grandmother, who also made the skirt of my wedding gown. it was such fun to watch family members read through the books and find scribbles written by aunts and uncles who once owned the volumes.

-I really loved our two-day extravaganza because it allowed us the leisure to really enjoy our guests, and ourselves! the Czech and I wandered through the tables greeting everyone as dinner dwindled down.
+I really loved our two-day extravaganza because it allowed us the leisure to really enjoy our guests, and ourselves!
+Mr. F and I wandered through the tables greeting everyone as dinner dwindled down.
 I think we talked to nearly everyone! (to those we didn't, my sincerest apologies.)

 because we were married in the temple, not all of our family members could join us for the sealing ceremony. one of my absolute favorite memories is making my way out of the dressing room and hearing all of my family in the waiting room. because of the snow, the temple workers invited everyone inside to wait in the dry warmth.
 I had to wait behind a wall until everyone went outside so we could take pictures. (picture taking is not allowed within the temple so as to preserve the sacred nature of the building.)

-this is my mor mor and me moments after the Czech and I made our big reveal. it meant the world to me to have her and all of my family drive to the middle of nowhere just to take pictures with us in the middle of a snowstorm.
+this is my mor mor and me moments after Mr. F and I made our big reveal. it meant the world to me to have her and all of my family drive to the middle of nowhere just to take pictures with us in the middle of a snowstorm.

 she flew in from Chicago toting half a dozen different kinds of cookies for our family dinner after the sealing. she then baked up a storm and produced this beautiful, beautiful cake! not only that, she made two of them! they looked stunning on the rustic wooden table in the mountain lodge.